Opinion by Chris Santos-Lang

 - The citizen theoretician reads a lot more science than the average citizen.
 This tells us both that open access to research results is enabling for citizen theoreticians and that most citizens would never be citizen theoreticians.

-- The citizen theoretician takes responsibility for a theory when the evidence he/she has encountered seems to support a theory that no one else is successfully advancing.
+- The citizen theoretician takes responsibility for a theory when the evidence he/she has encountered seems (to them) to support a theory that no one else is successfully advancing.

 - The citizen theoretician does not advance theories as effectively as a professional scientist would, so any truths he/she advances must be inconvenient ones.